vkbo/novelWriter/docs/source/usage_breakdown.rst

 .. versionadded:: 2.0
    You can add documents as child items of other documents.
-This is often more useful than adding folders, since you anyway may want to have the chapter heading in a separate document from your individual scene documents so that you can rearrange scene documents freely.
+This is often more useful than adding folders, since you anyway may want to have the chapter heading in a separate document from your individual scene documents so that you can rearrange scene documents freely without affecting chapter placement.

 .. _a_breakdown_export: